-Many scanners do not work well in a simulcast environment, how does the G4/5 work?
+Many scanners do not work well in a simulcast environment, how do es the G2/G3/G4/G5 work?

 Unication has considerable experience in designing products used in simulcast environments.
-The G4/5 pagers have not only passed our rigorous lab testing but are also working on a number of P25 systems with simulcast zones.
+The G-Series P25 Voice Pagers have not only passed our rigorous lab testing but are also working on a number of P25 systems with simulcast zones.

 With the G5 can you scan between a VHF analog and P25, 700/800/VHF, Trunking system?